moveit/moveit_tutorials/README.md

 * Each tutorial should be focused on teaching the user one feature or interface within MoveIt.
 * Tutorials should flow from show to tell with videos and demos at the beginning followed by explanations.
 * New tutorials should match the formatting, style and flow of existing tutorials whenever possible.

+**pre-commit**

+pre-commit is a tool that is used in ``moveit_tutorials`` to check and apply style guidelines automatically.
+To install pre-commit into your system:

+    pip3 install pre-commit

+In you catkin workspace, under ``moveit_tutorials`` directory you can install the git hooks like this:

+    cd $CATKIN_WS/src/moveit_tutorials && pre-commit install

+With this pre-commit will automatically run and check a list of styling including clang-format, end of files and trailing whitespaces whenever you run ``git commit``.
+To run pre-commit any time other than ``git commit`` you can use the following command:

+    cd $CATKIN_WS/src/moveit_tutorials && pre-commit run -a

 ### Directory Structure